gruppe-adler/index/CONTRIBUTING.md

 # Contributing to this repository

 ## Introduction
+**DO NOT CONTRIBUTE TO THE README.md DIRECTLY!**

-The majority of the `README.md` in the `master` branch is auto generated. **DO NOT CONTRIBUTE TO THE README.md DIRECTLY** This is done via GitHub-Action on the [`template` branch](/tree/template).
+The majority of the `README.md` in the `master` branch is auto generated.
+This is done via GitHub-Action on the `template` branch.

-The workflow runs on every push to the `template`-branch and once per day at midnight.
+The workflow runs for every push to the `template`-branch and once per day at midnight.
-It takes the `README_TEMPLATE.md`, replaces some placeholder elements (see below for further explanation) and then pushes it as `README.md` to the `master` branch.
+It takes the `README_TEMPLATE.md`, replaces some placeholder elements (see below for further explanation) and then pushes it as `README.md` and all relevant assets to the `master` branch.

 ## README Placeholders
 ### Topic Pills